SafeShift: Safety-Informed Distribution Shifts for Robust Trajectory Prediction in Autonomous Driving: Results

-For remediation strategies, our proposed method was the most effective in reducing collisions for the tested models, as shown by the $\Delta_{test}$ values.
-For MTR in particular, we observe the test collision rates are decreased by $14\%$, while for A-VRNN, the rates decrease by $6\%$.
+We show our remediation experiment results in \Cref{tab:results_main_remediation}.
+Our proposed method was the most effective in reducing collisions for the tested models, as shown by the $\Delta_{test}$ values.
+For MTR in particular, we observe the test collision rates are lowered by $14\%$, while for A-VRNN, the rates decrease by $6\%$.
 This resulted in an average decrease of $10\%$, reducing the gap to the ground truth collision rate.
-However, our method does result in a slight decrease in performance on the other metrics for MTR.
-This is likely because MTR has an existing CE loss to select the best mode, meaning the collision loss objective is in contention with the original objective.
+However, our method does result in a slight decrease in performance on other metrics for MTR.
+This is likely because MTR has an existing CE loss to select the best mode based on these other metrics, meaning the collision loss objective is in contention with its original objective.

-Furthermore, the Fren\'et+ strategy~\cite{ye2023improving} appeared ineffective in remediating the drop in performance on \texttt{Scoring}.
-We suspect this is due to WOMD containing more object types than just vehicles; cyclists and pedestrians are often not in lanes, so incorporating such lane information may have been more harmful than beneficial.
+Furthermore, the Frenet+ strategy~\cite{ye2023improving} appeared ineffective in remediating the drop in performance on the \texttt{Scoring} data split.
+We suspect this is due to the presence of more object types than just vehicles; cyclists and pedestrians are often not in lanes, so incorporating such lane information may have been more harmful than beneficial.
+Additionally, even for vehicles following well-defined lanes, the Frenet+ strategy can still incur collisions, particularly at intersections and unprotected turns.